 Today I am heading to the British Museum to listen to a debate on the tensions that arise when different communities attempt to assert their dominance on the land they inhabit.
 The debate will primarily focus on India.
 Joining in on the discussion is Sarah Mukherje BBC environment correspondent, Nicholas Stern, author of Stern Review, Tahmina Anam, writer and jounrnalist, and Ramachandra Guha, writer and historian.
 Tickets cost £5 to attend, and pre-booking is advised.
 The entry ticked also includes a day pass to the Royal Botanic Gardens, Kew.
 For more information and to book a place visit this website.

-Tuesday 7th July- Mongolian Craft
+Tuesday 7th July- Mongolian Crafts

 On July 9th running till 19th September a new exhibition will open at Brunei Gallery at SOAS University which will focus on Kazakh Craftswomen Living in The Altain Mountains of Western Mongolia.
 The exhibition aims to demonstrate the ways in which the textiles reveal aspects of the women's everyday lives, their skills, knowledge and cultural heritage.
 In addition to the Kazakh textiles, there will also be photographs and video material from the area.
 The exhibition is free and open to all.
 For further information, as well as a list of associated talks, film screenings and concerts visit this website.